textileio/papers/draft.md

 Future Work
 -----------

-The research and development of Textile Threads has highlighted several additional areas of work that would lead to increased benefits for users and developers.
+The research and development of Threads has highlighted several additional areas of work that would lead to increased benefits for users and developers.
 In particular, we have highlighted network services and security enhancements as core future work.
 In the following two